jamiewiener119/test-repo/README.md

 ## Added this new section on a branch
 "Here is some new text I am adding from the terminal to update the README file."
+Here is some new text I am adding from the terminal to update the README file.